dylanburati/datagame.live/planned_features.md

       'burning of washington': 'not a place',
       'london boroughs': "london's already here",
       'lower manhattan': "nyc's already here",
+      'terraced house': 'not a place',
+      'william h. seward': 'secretary of state',
-      'terraced house': 'not a place'
+      'english country house': 'not a place'